Rob Refsnyder Preview, Player Props: Red Sox vs. Nationals

 Rob Refsnyder At The Plate

-- Refsnyder is batting .258 with six doubles, a triple, a home run and 27 walks.
+- Refsnyder has six doubles, a triple, a home run and 27 walks while batting .251.

-- He has hit a home run in one of 65 games, and in 0.5% of his plate appearances.
+- He has homered in one of 66 games, and in 0.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.